- For the first Yakuza game, see here

 - BFG: His unique weapon in Dead Souls is a freaking anti-material rifle.

-- Characterization Marches On: Yakuza Zero will show how he went from a young, brash, hot-headed asshole to the epitome of a Nice Guy he became in Yakuza I.
+- Character Development: Yakuza 0 show how he went from a young, brash, hot-headed asshole to the epitome of a Nice Guy he became in the first Yakuza.

 - Does Not Like Guns: To the point that he outright brawls with zombies in the beginning of his act in Dead Souls.
 He manages to live with them, though.

 - Doting Parent: Although he's not very outspoken about it (he's not very outspoken about anything), Kazuma is very, VERY proud of his kids, and does all he can to give them a happy, wholesome life.
 He also doesn't take it overboard: he'll teach his kids a lesson, but he won't enforce it too much, letting his kids learn it on their own.

 - In the fifth game, he can decorate the hood of his taxi with a huge decal of Haruka.